-Learn about maritime rights
+Learn about maritime rights and compensation

 What is the jones act?
 The jones act basically provides additional rights and protection to seamen who may be injured or experience accident while working because of an employer or another employee negligence.
 It is the employers responsibility to make sure all employees have acceptable safety training before working.
 The jones act provides workers with individual guarantees such as money for lost wages and help with medical bills, and no punishment for time off of work.
 We will talk more about the benefits of seamen when we discuss maintenance and cure.

 “Maintenance” takes the form of a daily allowance, usually an average per day to cover the food and also any additional shelter the injured seaman would have received aboard the vessel had the injury not occurred.
 “Cure” represents the employer’s obligation to provide an injured seaman with appropriate medical care, hospitalization, and rehabilitation services, until the injured seaman reaches maximum medical improvement.
 Please note that the obligation to provide maintenance and cure ends when the seaman reaches maximum medical improvement, even if the seaman will never fully recover from his injuries, and will never be able to return to work.